MarcialRosales/rabbitmq-ldap-integration/rabbitmq-4-pcf.md

 sudo ldapadd -h <ldap-server-host> -p <ldap-port> -D "cn=ldapadm,dc=datatx,dc=pivotal,dc=io" -w  -f rabbitmq-users.ldif
 ```

 ldapadd command can be run from remote/edge machine as long as there is connectivity and LDAP port (389 default) is open.
-Please install the appropriate openldap client packages on remote/edge machine.
+Please install the appropriate openldap client package `ldap-utils` on remote/edge machine if its not installed.

-Create admin-group-users.ldif as below
+Create admin-group-users.ldif as below and add users using `member` attribute

 ```cmd
 dn: cn=administrator,ou=Group,dc=datatx,dc=pivotal,dc=io